 The Rockies did not pick up Johnson’s option, and after baseball resumed, he was one of many players who was out of work.
 Johnson joined the group of unemployed players at a camp in Homestead, Florida, organized by the Major League Baseball Players Association.
 The Cubs signed him, but he did not hit well (in 169 at-bats, he managed just a .195 average), and his big-league playing career was over.
 At least Johnson went out with a bang, going 3-for-4 in his final game, with a single off Todd Jones in his last major-league at-bat.
 He went to play in Venezuela that winter, but nobody picked him up for the 1996 season, and he took a minor-league coaching job with the Butte Copper Kings, a rookie-league club of the Tampa Bay Devil Rays, who would begin play in the major leagues in 1998.

 Johnson was hired by the Mets as a scout in October 1997, a position he held until he was named hitting coach of the brand-new Brooklyn Cyclones of the short-season A-ball New York-Penn League in late 2000.
-He was promoted to manager of the Cyclones for the 2002 season and managed the Mets’ Florida Instructional League club that season.
-He progressed through the Mets’ system as a hitting coach, working for the Port St. Lucie Class A club in 2003, the Double-A Binghamton Mets in 2004, and the Triple-A Norfolk Tides in 2005 and 2006.
+He was promoted to manager of the Cyclones for the 2002 season and managed the Mets’ Florida Instructional League team that season.
+He progressed through the Mets’ system as a hitting coach, working for the Port St. Lucie Class-A club in 2003, the Double-A Binghamton Mets in 2004, and the Triple-A Norfolk Tides in 2005 and 2006.
 He was promoted to first-base coach for the Mets for the 2007 season, and on July 12, 2007, he was named the hitting coach for the Mets, a post he held through the 2010 season.
 Johnson left the Mets following the firing of Jerry Manuel, the Mets manager.
 He was offered a couple of minor-league posts but he declined.
 Johnson returned to coaching in 2013 as hitting coach for the Tacoma Rainiers, the Seattle Mariners’ Triple-A farm club.
 In 2014 he was promoted to the Mariners staff as hitting coach.
 Midway through the 2015 season Johnson was reassigned to the Mariners farm system.